Abasiophilia (Braces & Mobility Aids)

 - attraction to partners who genuinely use braces, casts, calipers, or wheelchairs;

-- collecting, viewing, or discussing related imagery within hobbyist communities;
+- collecting, viewing, and discussing imagery within hobbyist communities;

-- role-play or self-presentation involving orthopaedic braces and casts.
+- role-play or self-presentation involving orthopaedic braces and casts, which shares an aesthetic vocabulary with the clinical props of a medical-setting kink.

-Much of the interest remains private and imaginative rather than tied to any specific act, and like other devotee interests it can range from a mild preference to a strongly organising focus of arousal.
+Much of it stays private and imaginative.
+Intensity ranges from a mild preference within an otherwise ordinary sexuality to a strongly organising focus of arousal.

 Psychology